Ajmalazeem/aqary-question-3/README.md

 Assesment question number 3 given by aqary international group

 // code ncontains only the solution for the given question. adding values to the table is done manually
+// environment variables are not added in gitignore for refernce purpose

 question number 3: